 With the current demand for qualified people in the trades, and the upcoming shortage that has been forecast from both industry and government agencies, the timing was right to pursue new trades training initiatives.
-Over the past several years, the Cowichan Valley School District and Vancouver Island University have partnered successfully on several programs that have created opportunities for students in their grades 11 and 12 years to participate in trades courses and apprenticeship programs under the dual credit opportunity offered by the Ministry of Education.
+Over the past several years, the Cowichan Valley School District along with Vancouver Island University and Camosun College have partnered successfully on several programs that have created opportunities for students in their grades 11 and 12 years to participate in trades courses and apprenticeship programs under the dual credit opportunity offered by the Ministry of Education.

-Existing programs in Heating, Ventilation, Air Conditioning, Carpentry, Residential Building Maintenance and Repair, Introduction to Trades, and Hairdressing that were being offered at several Cowichan locations including SD #79 sites moved to the new Koksilah site.
+Existing programs in Refrigeration Air Conditioning Mechanic, Carpentry, Trades Sampler, Hairdressing, and Welding that were being offered at several Cowichan locations including SD #79 sites moved to the new Koksilah site.
 Also, program planning and construction of a facility onsite to deliver welding instruction (Level C and welding fitter) was completed in 2014.
-There are over 150 students (both adult and dual credit secondary students) participating in trades training at the site at ay given time.
+There are over 150 students (both adult and dual credit secondary students) participating in trades training at the site at anygiven time.
 The facility has been a tremendous success and is meeting the needs of the local community.